Consumer Bankruptcy Frequently Asked Questions

 I've heard that I'm required to take certain classes in a bankruptcy, what are these?

 ANSWER: Within 180 days before filing for bankruptcy, debtors are required to receive credit counseling from an approved agency.
 The typical cost for this class is $50.
 After filing for bankruptcy, but before discharge, debtors must complete a mandatory Personal Financial Management Education course.
 The typical cost for this class is between $50 and $100.
 I can provide you with a list of such agencies, and may be able to obtain a waiver for the fees for these classes for you.

 What does it cost to file for bankruptcy?

-ANSWER: The Chapter 7 bankruptcy filing is $299.00 and the Chapter 13 filing fee is $274.00.
-If you meet certain eligibility requirements, we can petition the Court and request a waiver of this fee on your behalf.
-The decision of whether or not to grant the waiver is completely up to the Court.
-We can also request that you are allowed to make the filing fee payment in installments instead of one lump sum, if needed.
+ANSWER: The Chapter 7 bankruptcy filing is $299 and the Chapter 13 filing fee is $274.
+If you meet certain eligibility requirements, I can petition the court and request a waiver of this fee on your behalf.
+The decision of whether or not to grant the waiver is completely up to the court.
+I can also request that you are allowed to make the filing fee payment in installments instead of one lump sum, if needed.

 Contact Marine View Law & Escrow, P.L.L.C.

-meeting with one of our experienced consumer bankruptcy attorneys, contact us by
+meeting with an experienced consumer bankruptcy attorney, contact me by